foster95/name-that-taylor/README.md

 ### Must Have
 * As a user I need to be able to use the website in a clearly visible, engaging, responsive way.
 This should be the same across all devices and should be accessible for all users.
-* As a user playing Name that Song - Taylor's Version, I should be able to easily access the instruction to the game at any time and should have no issues reading them.
+* As a user playing Name that Song - Taylor's Version, I would like to be able to see the instructions to the game before I launch the game.
 * As a user playing the game I want to know if my answer if correct or incorrect immediately and have it add to a tally if the score is correct.
 * As a game player and a Taylor fan I want the ability to choose the Era of songs I am guessing.
 No point in calling yourself a Swifty game if you can't guess ALL the Eras!
 * As a user and Taylor fan I would like to recieve a Taylor themed message at the end of the game based on how many answers I got correct.
 These messages should be punny, light hearted and just a touch of fun.